 Submission to the Public Inquiry on the 2018 York Local Plan

-Joking aside, I believe this submission on the York Local Plan can start something of worldwide importance.
+I believe this submission on the York Local Plan addresses issues of worldwide importance.
 Worrying climate feedbacks are mentioned in the accompanying document The York Local Plan: Climate Change.
 These climate feedbacks are eating into the remaining carbon budgets.
 Keeping to these budgets is one of the few ways to stop climate change becoming completely out of control.
 These are described in a video on “cascading tipping points” in the video by Paul Beckwith .

 The recent Working paper from the Centre for Understanding Sustainable Prosperity (CUSP), Zero Carbon Sooner — The case for an early zero carbon target for the UK , by Professor Tim Jackson adds a UK perspective.
 The abstract for the paper starts: